Mazik2306/chans/README.md

 ## Motivation

-I think most third-party concurrency packages are too opinionated and try to hide too much complexity.
-As a result, they end up being inflexible and do not work well in many different situations.
+I think third-party concurrency packages are often too opinionated and try to hide too much complexity.
+As a result, they end up being inflexible and don't fit a lot of use cases.

 For example, here's how you use the `Map` function from the [rill](https://github.com/destel/rill) package: